Federal Estate Tax Exemption and Rates: 2000-2018

 The History of the Federal Estate Tax Exemption

-What Is the Federal Estate Tax?
+How Is the Federal Estate Tax Calculated?

-For example, assets that pass directly to a named beneficiary, such as life insurance proceeds, payable-on-death bank accounts and retirement funds, do not require probate and are not part of your probate estate, but they contribute to the value of your estate for estate tax purposes.
+For example, assets that pass directly to a named beneficiary, such as life insurance proceeds, payable-on-death bank accounts, and retirement funds, don't require probate so they're not part of your probate estate.
+But they do contribute to the value of your estate for estate tax purposes.

-Historical Federal Estate Tax Exemptions and Rates: 1916 - 1997
+Historical Federal Estate Tax Exemptions and Rates: 2000 - 2018

 |Year||Estate Tax Exemption||Top Estate Tax Rate|